 Kew Gardens is one of the best neighborhoods in Queens for commuters.
 Kew Gardens borders Forest Hills and has a similar, tranquil vibe while providing access to the LIRR as well as the E subway line.

 Kew Gardens is fantastic for families and nature lovers as it has plenty of green space, with Forest Park and its many hiking trails located just west of the neighborhood.
 Real estate prices in Kew Gardens are also more affordable than in other parts of Queens, and the neighborhood is well-known for its beautiful Tudor homes with their distinctive British architecture.

 Although Kew Gardens is calmer than other parts of Queens, the neighborhood boasts a vibrant restaurant and bar scene with plenty of places to grab a cocktail or bite to eat on Metropolitan Avenue and Lefferts Boulevard.

-With a storied history dating back to the 1640s, Flushing is one of the oldest communities in Queens and was one of just five original towns to be part of Queens County back in the 17th century.
+Another one of the best neighborhoods in Queens is Flushing.
+With a storied history dating back to the 1640s, Flushing is also one of the oldest communities in Queens and was one of just five original towns to be part of Queens County back in the 17th century.